 Try your hand…at the face!
 This fun and creative portraiture course not only focuses on the foundations of realistic representation, you will also learn to add your own expression and style through drawing and painting original portraits.
 Let’s find out what your imagination adds to a face you can already see!
 Great for all levels.

-This introductory-level glassblowing class will teach you the basics of manipulating hot glass.
-Starting with the bubble, you will learn ways to develop blown forms out of glass.
-We will use basic functional shapes like cups, vases, and ornaments as building blocks to gain an understanding of how glassblowing works.
-Each class we will add a different type of blown form to try; however, you will be encouraged to bring ideas of shapes and forms that you would like to blow.
+Students of all levels, join us in the Glass Studio on Thursdays!
+Beginners starting with the bubble, will learn ways to develop blown forms out of glass, while advanced/intermediate students explore more specific forms and ideas.
+Each class will add a different type of blown form to try; however, you will be encouraged to bring ideas of shapes and forms that you would like to blow.
 Wear natural fiber clothing (jeans and long sleeves recommended), close toe shoes and safety glasses.
-Bring water to stay hydrated.
-Please bring a bag lunch.